sei-international/LEAPMacro.jl/docs/src/config.md

 report-diagnostics: true
 ```

 The next block has settings for running LEAP.
 To develop the Macro model independently of LEAP, set `run_leap` to `false`.
 To reduce the time spent while running LEAP and Macro together, set `hide_leap` to `true`.
-The `max_runs` parameter can be left at the default value; it is quite unusual to go that far before convergence.
+The `max_runs` parameter can normally be left at the default value; it is quite unusual to go that far before convergence.
 The `max_tolerance` is the percent difference in Macro model outputs between runs.
 The tolerance can be tightened (a smaller value) or loosened (a larger value) depending on the needs of the analysis.
 ```yaml
 model:
     # Set run_leap to "false" to do a single run of the Macro model without calling LEAP